alien4cloud/alien4cloud.github.io/documentation/admin/advanced_configuration.markdown

 Alien 4 Cloud contains a basic configuration that is good enough for test environment.
 However in order to move into production or in order to integrate with other systems (as LDAP for example), you need to define an advanced configuration.

-In order to provide configuration to Alien 4 Cloud, you must place an Alien configuration file along-side to the Alien 4 Cloud war.
+In order to provide configuration to Alien 4 Cloud, you must place an Alien configuration file in a config folder along-side to the Alien 4 Cloud war.

 {% highlight bash %}
 ├── alien4cloud-ui-{version}-standalone.war